 Now available in paperback and a beautiful hardcover gift edition.

-Also available at Amazon, Barnes & Noble, and other bookstores.
+Also available from Barnes & Noble or other bookstores.

 Through words and images, Dr. Danna Bodenheimer brings to life a wide range of realities for clinical social workers.
 Consider her a master teacher, supportive mentor, or caring friend--this volume of “meditations and truths” is her gift to you and to the social work profession she loves.